 1. A fresh coat of paint

 This is by far the simplest way to modernise any room.
 Painting is a relatively low-cost update and one that won’t take too long either.
 You’d be surprised at how new and fresh your kitchen can look after some paint.
+For saving your time and money at renovation, you can choose the best paint and primer in one.

 Kitchen walls generally need to be updated more than other rooms of the house, as they’re exposed to heat, steam and grease.
 No one wants a dirty kitchen that looks worn out!